foldda/rda/README.md

 | John | M   | 70  |
 | Kate | F   | 63  |

-Similarily, by defining more encoding delimiters in the header, an RDA string can store higher-level multidimensional data through its encoding[^1].

-[^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).

-## Loss-Coupled Schema-Neutral Data Exchange
+## Loosely-Coupled Schema-Neutral Data Exchange

 RDA is designed to address an issue with XML and JSON-based data-exchange pipelines, which is the tight-coupling between a sender and a receiver using these pipelines.
 Because the XML/JSON's schemas are tied to the data being exchanged, whenever the data format changes the pipelines would also need to be changed accordingly, resulting high cost in maintaining the data exchange using these pipelines.